wajeehamushtaq/1-Platform/README.md

 # 1-Platform Assessment

-PERN and Docker for development.
+PERN stack and Docker for development.

 # Tech Stack